-WHEREFORE, Plaintiff requests that the Court enter judgment against the Defendants and declare, as a matter of law, the following:
+WHEREFORE, Plaintiff requests that the Court enter judgment against the Defendant and declare, as a matter of law, the following:

 - a.
-The civil authority orders prohibit access to Plaintiff's Covered Properties; - b.
+The civil authority orders prohibit access to Plaintiff's Covered Property; - b.
 The civil authority orders "prohibit access" as defined in the Policy; - c.
-The civil authority coverage applies to Plaintiff due to direct physical loss or direct physical damage at the Covered Properties or other premises in the immediate area of the Covered Properties; - d.
-The Plaintiff is entitled to coverage for business income loss and dependent property coverage; - e.
-Plaintiff sustained direct physical loss of or direct physical damage to the Covered Properties under the Policy; - f.
-Direct physical loss of or direct physical damage was caused to the premises of dependent properties; - g.
-The Virus Exclusion is void as against public policy as it pertains to the closure Orders described herein; - h.
-The Virus Exclusion does not apply to business income loss or losses from an Order of a civil authority; - i.
-Defendants are estopped from enforcing the Virus Exclusion; - j.
-The inability to use the Covered Properties amounts to a direct physical loss or direct physical damage as defined in the Policy; - k.
-The inability to use the Dependent Properties amounts to a direct physical loss or direct physical damage as defined in the Policy; - 1.
-Defendants' denial of coverage for losses caused by the referenced civil authority orders violates public policy; and - m.
-Defendants' denial of coverage for losses caused by the referenced civil authority orders amounts to a breach of contract.
+The civil authority coverage applies to Plaintiff due to physical loss or damage at the Covered Property or other premises in the immediate area of the Covered Property; - d.
+The Plaintiff is entitled to coverage for business income loss; - e.
+Plaintiff sustained direct physical loss of or damage to the Covered Property under the Policy; - f.
+The Virus Exclusion is void as against public policy as it pertains to the closure Orders described herein: - g.
+The Virus Exclusion does not apply to business income loss or losses from an Order of a civil authority; - h.
+Defendant is estopped from enforcing the Virus Exclusion; - i.
+The inability to use the Covered Property amounts to a physical loss or damage as defined in the Policy; - j.
+Defendants' denial of coverage for losses caused by the referenced civil authority orders violates public policy; and - k.
+Defendant's denial of coverage for losses caused by the referenced civil authority orders amounts to a breach of contract.

-Plaintiff further seeks an Order requiring Defendants to pay Plaintiff all covered losses caused by loss of access to the Covered Properties including business income, extra expense, contamination, civil authority, dependent property, and other coverages under the Policy; and such other relief as the Court deems appropriate.
+Plaintiff further seeks an Order requiring Defendant to pay Plaintiff all covered losses caused by loss of access to the Covered Property, including business income, extra expense, contamination, civil authority and other coverages under the Policy; and such other relief as the Court deems appropriate.